Stickleback: Inbreeding avoidance

 Female three-spined sticklebacks adjust their courting behaviour to the risk of inbreeding.
 When gravid females are given the choice between a courting unfamiliar non-sibling and a familiar brother, they prefer to mate with the non-sibling and thus avoid the disadvantages that accompany incest.
-Eggs from inbred matings compared to eggs from outbred matings have a lower rate of fertilization and hatching, and fewer progeny survive to reproductive age.
+Eggs from inbred matings have a lower rate of fertilization and hatching than those from outbred matings and fewer progeny survive to reproductive age.

 Use in science

 Niko Tinbergen's studies of the behaviour of this fish were important in the early development of ethology as an example of a fixed action pattern.
-More recently, the fish have become a favourite system for studying the molecular genetics of evolutionary change in wild populations and a powerful "supermodel" for combining evolutionary studies at molecular, developmental, population genetic, and ecological levels.
+More recently, the fish have become a favourite system for studying the molecular genetics of evolutionary change in wild populations and a "supermodel" for combining evolutionary studies at molecular, developmental, population genetic, and ecological levels.
 The nearly complete genome sequence of a reference freshwater stickleback was described in 2012, along with set of genetic variants commonly found in 21 marine and freshwater populations around the world.
 Some variants, and several chromosome inversions, consistently distinguish marine and freshwater populations, helping identify a genome-wide set of changes contributing to repeated adaptation of sticklebacks to marine and freshwater environments.
 The adaptations seen in oceanic threespine sticklebacks make them an ideal organism for the study of parallel evolution.